GraceMutiu/Lita_Class_Documentation/README.md

 # Lita_Class_Documentation
-This is where I document my first project while learning Data Analysis with the Incubator Hub
+This is where I document my first project while learning Data Analysis with the Incubator H